 A nutritious morning tea e.g. a piece of fresh fruit, cheese and biscuits, yoghurt, muffin or other healthy snack.
 There is a fridge in each of the children’s locker rooms for morning teas and lunches.
 Families are asked to label their child’s morning tea before placing in the fridge.
-Children will also need a drink labelled with their name and placed in the fridge.
+Children will also need to bring 1 drink bottle labelled with their name and placed in the fridge.

 At Lalor Park Preschool, we follow the NSW Governments ‘Munch & Move’ program for healthy eating and physical activity.

 Families are encouraged to pack their child a nutritious lunch in a lunch box (not a freezer bag) clearly labeled with the child’s name.
 Lunch can be whatever your child enjoys eating – (sandwiches, wrap, rice dish, fruit, cheese, salad, yoghurt, etc) appropriate for your child’s appetite.
 Lunch boxes are also placed in the fridge.
 For safety reasons, staff are unable to heat up children’s food in the microwave.